Universality for Random Matrices

-For the sake of completeness, Haar measures on the orthogonal group \(O(n):=\{O \in \mathbb{R}^{n \times n}, OO^T=I\}\) and their connection with Gaussian distributions are discussed next: this is meant to shed light into why matrices with normal entries are easier to analyze than generic ones, even when it comes to eigenvectors.
+For context, Haar measures on the orthogonal group \(O(n):=\{O \in \mathbb{R}^{n \times n}, OO^T=I\}\) and their connection with Gaussian distributions are discussed next: this is meant to shed light into why matrices with normal entries are easier to analyze than generic ones, even when it comes to eigenvectors.
 One definition of the normalized Haar measure on \(O(n)\) is the distribution of \(W_1,\) where \(Z \in \mathbb{R}^{n \times n}\) has i.i.d. centered standard normal entries, and \(Z=W_1DW_2^T\) is an SVD-decomposition.
 Several parameterizations of \(O(n)\) have been discovered: for instance, if \(O \in O(n), det(O)=1,\) then \(O=e^T, O=(I-S)(I+S)^{-1}\) (the latter is called Cayley's transform) for \(T,S\) skew-symmetric.
-Another construction, generalized Eulerian angles, was introduced by Raffenetti and Ruedenberg~[\ref{raffanettiruedenberg}]; it is a recurrent procedure in which the elements of \(O(n)\) are decomposed into products of \(\frac{n(n-1)}{2}\) factors, each depending solely on one parameter: the building blocks are of the form \(a_{pq}(\alpha) \in \mathbb{R}^{n \times n}, \alpha \in [0,2\pi],\)
+Another construction, generalized Eulerian angles, was introduced by Raffenetti and Ruedenberg~\cite{raffanettiruedenberg}; it is a recurrent procedure in which the elements of \(O(n)\) are decomposed into products of \(\frac{n(n-1)}{2}\) factors, each depending solely on one parameter: the building blocks are of the form \(a_{pq}(\alpha) \in \mathbb{R}^{n \times n}, \alpha \in [0,2\pi],\)

-for \(1 \leq p<q \leq n;\) notwithstanding the inherent elegance of this decomposition, neither obtaining these parameters for a given matrix nor defining a measure on them leading to left or right invariance on \(O(n),\) the primary feature of Haar measures, is clear (see [\ref{review}]).
+for \(1 \leq p<q \leq n;\) notwithstanding the inherent elegance of this decomposition, neither obtaining these parameters for a given matrix nor defining a measure on them leading to left or right invariance on \(O(n),\) the primary feature of Haar measures, is clear (see \cite{review}).

-A myriad of definitions can be nevertheless concocted for the Haar measures on \(O_n\) using multivariate Gaussian distributions, whose equivalence up to multiplication by a scalar, guaranteed by the uniqueness of such objects up to constant factors, is not evident.
-One recipe is choosing a well-behaved function \(F:Sym(n) \to [0,\infty)\) with \(F(M)=F(VMV^T)\) for all \(V \in O(n), M \in Sym(n)\) (e.g., \(F\) nonzero and continuous), and letting for \(S \subset O_n\) measurable,
+A myriad of definitions can be nevertheless concocted for the Haar measures on \(O_n\) using multivariate Gaussian distributions, whose equivalence up to multiplication by a scalar, guaranteed by the uniqueness of such objects up to constant factors, is far from evident.
+One recipe is choosing a well-behaved function (e.g., \(F\) nonzero and continuous) \(F:Sym(n) \to [0,\infty)\) with \(F(M)=F(VMV^T)\) for all \(M \in Sym(n), V \in O(n),\) and letting for any Borel measurable set \(S \subset O_n,\)